 Movie Review and Trivia: "Saturday Night and Sunday Morning" (1960)

-Saturday is often the highlight of the worker’s week – a free day where he can relax, drink a cold beer with his friends, and speak freely on any topics.
-This trait certainly rings true in the 1960 film “Saturday Night and Sunday Morning”,which shows the life of disillusioned factory worker Arthur Seaton.
-Arthur works in a drab factory in the English city of Nottingham, where he’s seen as a bit of a troublemaker and rebel.
+Saturday is often the highlight of the worker’s week – a free day when he can relax, drink a beer with his friends, and speak freely on any topics.
+This certainly rings true in the 1960 film “Saturday Night and Sunday Morning”,which shows the life of disillusioned factory worker Arthur Seaton.
+Arthur works in a drab factory in the English city of Nottingham, where he’s seen as a troublemaker and rebel.

 Some say that the film has a style that is almost that of a documentary, as it truly highlights some of the social frustrations and hopelessness that many British working class members felt during the post-war period.
-Plus, the director Karel Reisz previously worked with documentaries (in fact, this movie was his debut as a director of feature films).
+It is interesting to note that the director Karel Reisz previously worked with documentaries (in fact, this movie was his debut as a director of feature films).

 In the end, Arthur decides to stop seeing Brenda, which makes for an awkward encounter with Brenda’s husband at work.
 We never do know what happens to Brenda or Arthur's unborn child.
 He however continues his relationship with Doreen, and the film ends with them walking together into the distance, holding hands.
 However, we are reassured that Arthur will continue to cause trouble in his special way by his defiant declaration of “Whatever people say I am, that’s what I’m not."
 Arthur simply will not settle for the dull life of his parents, who sit quietly at home "rotting away" in front of the television.
 For this, we (and Arthur) do see a glimmer of hope for the future.